 Prior to the report’s start date, you should onboard them.
 After a hire, HR onboarding will occur.
-As their last step, they will reach out to you, the manager, to start Manager Onboarding.
+As their last step, HR will reach out to the manager to start Manager Onboarding.

 However, there are three main kinds of communication a manager and team member should have to stay on track:

 Managers should react quickly to extraordinary events (both positive and negative), providing immediate feedback by text or call.
 Adjusting feedback should always be delivered in private.